More about: Day Trips to Machu Picchu from Cusco

 However, each of the circuits has different access schedules and shifts.
 For example:

-• Machu Picchu + Huchuypicchu mountain: the entrance to Machu Picchu is every hour from 6:00 to 13:00 hours, while to Huchuypicchu mountain you can access one or two hours after the turn to Machu Picchu, that is, from 7:00 to 15:00 hours.
+- Machu Picchu + Huchuypicchu mountain: the entrance to Machu Picchu is every hour from 6:00 am to 1:00 pm, while to Huchuypicchu mountain you can access one or two hours after the Machu Picchu shift, that is, from 7:00 am to 3:00 pm.

 Likewise, at the time of booking or buying the ticket online or at the ticket office, you will get all the necessary information about the schedules.

-How much time do you need to visit Machu Picchu in Cuzco?
+How much time do you need to make an excursion to Machu Picchu from Cuzco?

 The time to visit Machu Picchu in Cuzco can vary from two to four hours, depending on the selected experience.
 You will be able to leisurely walk the paths of the Inca city, take pictures, contemplate different panoramic views and places of interest, etc.